- 24+ Best Webinar Software Platforms For Every Business in 2024 (Ranked & Reviewed) - November 11, 2023

 - Automatically records every webinar.
 You can even have the recorded webinar sent to everyone as a replay or use it in their sister platform, EverWebinar, to create a simulated live webinar (aka an automated webinar).
 To learn more about how to create an evergreen webinar, click here.

-- There is no way to pay more and get more support, like onboarding help or a dedicated account manager.
+- There’s no way to pay more and get more support, like onboarding help or a dedicated account manager.
+Customer support can be spotty, as the company has had a lot of employee turnover in the past two years.

 - Limited co-presenters: WebinarJam allows you to have up to 6 co-presenters, which might be limiting if you want to have more co-presenters involved.